Our Baked Thai Chili Sesame Chicken Wings are flat-out hard to stop eating when sweet and spicy sauce clings to every crispy bite.

 - 2 teaspoons sea salt

-- 2 teaspoons pepper
+- 2 teaspoons freshly ground pepper

-- smoked paprika
+- 3 teaspoons smoked paprika

-- Preheat convection oven to 350° or regular bake to 400°.
+- Preheat convection oven to 350°F or regular bake to 400°F.

 - Spread chicken wing pieces out on a cutting board or baking sheet.
 Sprinkle with salt, pepper, and paprika on both sides.
 Transfer wings to a parchment lined rimmed baking sheet, being sure to leave space between each piece and not overcrowd the pan.

 - Bake for about 20 minutes and turn over.
 Continue to bake 20-30 more minutes, or until wings are well browned on both sides (this will depend on size of wings and oven).

 - While wings are baking, mix the honey, rice vinegar, fish sauce, sherry, chili sauce, and garlic in a saucepan and bring to a boil over med-high heat.
 Once boiling, reduce heat and simmer for about 10 minutes to reduce and concentrate the sauce.

 - Stir in cornstarch mixture and continue to simmer on low a couple of minutes until sauce thickens.
 Stir in 1 teaspoon sesame seeds.

 - Remove from heat and set aside until chicken is done.
 The seasoning can be adjusted at this point--adding more chili sauce for spice or more honey for sweetness.